Nameless Rumia's Wiki

 • “Video Games” (/v/) + “International” (/int/) → “International Vidya” (/vint/).

-• 2018: Based on the sum of your IP address' last two octets, you were assigned to one of five teams: Team Peep (0), Team Chocolate (1), Team Creme (2), Team Peanut Butter (3), and Team Mini (4).
+• 2018 - Based on the sum of your IP address' last two octets, you were assigned to one of five teams: Team Peep (0), Team Chocolate (1), Team Creme (2), Team Peanut Butter (3), and Team Mini (4).

-• 2023: Random posts recieved a randomly generated name and a “Powered by GPT-4chan” tag.66)
+• 2023 - Random posts recieved a randomly generated name and a “Powered by GPT-4chan” tag.66)

 Notes

-• Early users joked that 4chan could be read as “Yotsuba Channel” (よつばちゃんねる).
+• Early users joked that 4chan could be read as 'Yotsuba Channel' (よつばちゃんねる).

-• For this reason, “Yotsuba Koiwai” (小岩井よつば) from Yotsuba&! became the unofficial mascot, though she kinda evolved into a separate entity called the “404 Girl” instead.
+• For this reason, 'Yotsuba Koiwai' (小岩井よつば) from Yotsuba&! became the unofficial mascot, though she kinda evolved into a separate entity called the '404 Girl' instead.

-• On the subject of paid 4chan employees, the administrator “RapeApe” had been receiving a salary of >$3,000/mo in 2015, which has since risen to >$4,400/mo in 2022.73)
+• Since the 2015 acquisition, we've learned that the administrator “RapeApe” had been receiving a salary of >$3,000/mo in 2015, which has since risen to >$4,400/mo in 2022.71)

 • From 2012 to 2013, Poole held four Q&A (PMQ) threads on the “4chan Feedback” (/q/) board.
-It's easy to forget these happened in the Archive era as they've been overshadowed by his 2015 Q&A.
+These got buried under the final Q&A, despite being in the Archive era, so here's a list:

 1. >>>/q/176519 - 2012-09-12 22:03 to 2012-09-13 02:39.